They scan sideways!

 Less text = fewer tiny squares = easier, quicker scans.
 URLs like starlight.tools/qr beat long, twisty links every time.

-Direct users to your homepage, landing page, or campaign link.
+Direct people to your homepage, landing page, event page, or online store with one scan.